-Protect Indicator (Prot) - These indicate an overtemperature, overpower, or overvoltage fault on individual channels.
+Protect Indicator (Prot) - These indicate an over-temperature, power limiting, or power supply voltage fault on individual channels.

 Current Meter (Cur) - The Current LED shows that the amplifier is delivering current to a load, and is useful to determine if a speaker load is open or shorted.